-Whilst this opinion would have carried more weight 10/15 years ago, there are now a number of different bank accounts and credit cards that offer minimal fees for you to use abroad.
+Whilst this opinion would have carried more weight 10/15 years ago, there are several of different bank accounts and credit cards that offer minimal fees for you to use abroad.

 The market for currency exchange is big business, and the Post Office is the tip of the iceberg.
 Companies will offer competing rates for your custom, including institutions like credit unions and banks.